JohannesMP/com.johannesmp.blog/_posts/2015-09-01-installing-clang-on-windows-pt3.md

 - If you know the name of a package you can install it like this (for the [man pages](https://www.kernel.org/doc/man-pages/)):  `pacman -S man`.
 - once you've installed the man pages you can use `man pacman` to read up on some of its other commands.
 - If you want to find a package you can use `pacman -Ss NAME`.
-- Repositories can also be browser here http://repo.msys2.org/
+- Repositories can also be browsed here http://repo.msys2.org/